Hedge funds’ net positions in natural gas

 Impact on energy companies and ETFs

-Hedge funds’ bullishness or bearishness on natural gas prices could impact prices.
+Hedge funds’ bullishness or bearishness on natural gas prices could impact natural gas prices.
 For more on natural gas prices, read Part 1 of this series.
+Volatility in natural gas and crude oil prices impacts the profitability of oil and gas producers such as EXCO Resources (XCO), Memorial Resource Development (MRD), and Antero Resources (AR).

-The ups and downs in crude oil and natural gas prices can also impact ETFs and ETNs such as the VelocityShares 3x Inverse Natural Gas ETN (DGAZ), the United States Oil ETF (USO), the PowerShares DWA Energy Momentum ETF (PXI), the ProShares UltraShort Bloomberg Crude Oil ETF (SCO), the VelocityShares 3x Long Crude Oil ETN (UWTI), and the First Trust ISE-Revere Natural Gas ETF (FCG).
+Crude oil and natural gas prices also impact ETFs and ETNs such as the VelocityShares 3x Inverse Natural Gas ETN (DGAZ), the PowerShares DWA Energy Momentum ETF (PXI), the ProShares UltraShort Bloomberg Crude Oil ETF (SCO), the VelocityShares 3x Long Crude Oil ETN (UWTI), and the First Trust ISE-Revere Natural Gas ETF (FCG).

-In the final part of this series, we’ll look at some natural gas price forecasts.
+In the next and final part of this series, we’ll look at some natural gas price forecasts.